Walter O'Brien (Scorpion)

 Walter O'Brien is the fictional lead character in the American drama television series, Scorpion.
 The character is inspired by the Irish businessman and information technologist of the same name.
-The character, played by actor Elyes Gabel, follows a loose trajectory of Walter O'Brien's real-life exploits that thwart terrorism and disasters in each episode of the series.
+The character, played by actor Elyes Gabel, follows a loose trajectory of Walter O'Brien's alleged real-life exploits that thwart terrorism and disasters in each episode of the series.

 Character origin and casting

 Walter O'Brien approached Scorpion executive producer Scooter Braun with the idea of making a show about him in order to attract more genius employees to his company.
 Actor Elyes Gabel stars as Walter O'Brien in the Scorpion television series.

 Characterization

 Recurring protagonist Walter O'Brien is a genius with a 197 IQ.
 Agent Cabe Gallo was the person who brought him from Ireland to America after O'Brien hacked into NASA computers to get a set of blueprints for his wall.

 Walter O'Brien and a team of outcasts that he befriends and works with are recruited by federal agent Cabe Gallo of the U.S. Department of Homeland Security to form Scorpion, said to be the last line of defense against complex, high-tech threats around the globe.
 The team includes O'Brien and his friends Sylvester Dodd, a "human calculator" dealing in statistics; Happy Quinn, a "mechanical prodigy"; and Toby Curtis, a "world-class shrink" (a Harvard-trained behaviorist).
 Paige Dineen is a former waitress whose intuitive interaction with people translates the real world to the team, and they, in exchange, translate her young mentally gifted son, Ralph, to her.